Kiosai/pride-malden-22/index.md

 ### Get involved!

 We could always use more volunteers.
 Email [pridemalden@gmail.com](mailto:pridemalden@gmail.com) if you'd like to get involved!
-Check out volunteer opportunities here: [https://kiosai.github.io/pride-malden-22/volunteer.html](https://kiosai.github.io/pride-malden-22/volunteer.html).
+Check out volunteer opportunities here: [https://kiosai.github.io/pride-malden-22/volunteer.html](https://kiosai.github.io/pride-malden-22/volunteer.html) and sign up here: [https://forms.gle/Fyfsv1FuX4PmHAzs7].

 ### Accessibility
 If you have access needs, we will do our best to accommodate - email [pridemalden@gmail.com](mailto:pridemalden@gmail.com) and we will be in touch!
 More to come soon on accessibility means that will be provided during the event.